AY2526S1-CS2113-W12-3/tp/docs/DeveloperGuide.md

     - Recurrence interval (if recurring)

 **Turning On/Off Reminders:**
-1. User provides reminder indexes (e.g., "remind on 1,3" or "remind off 2")
+1. User provides reminder indexes (e.g., "rem on 1,3" or "rem off 2")
 2. Parser creates `REMINDER_ON` or `REMINDER_OFF` command with index set
 3. CommandHandler validates indexes with IndexValidator
 4. CommandHandler calls `ReminderList.turnOnReminders(indexes)` or `turnOffReminders(indexes)`